D1738B05-F48E-4155-75456361E3B819C9

 Chemical Physics Website

-Principles of Chemistry 120 is offered both in the fall and spring semesters.
+Principles of Chemistry (CHEM-120) is offered both in the fall and spring semesters.
 This course provides an appropriate foundation for subsequent work in chemistry and for students intending to pursue a pre-health curriculum.
-Lecture sections of Chem 120 will contain approximately forty students and will provide a broad overview of the central principles and theories of chemistry.
-The Chem 120 lab meets weekly with students doing an experiment and attending a student-led tutorial session in alternating weeks.
+Lecture sections of CHEM-120 will contain approximately forty students and will provide a broad overview of the central principles and theories of chemistry.
+The CHEM-120 lab meets weekly with students doing an experiment and attending a student-led tutorial session in alternating weeks.
 The experiments are intended to explore specific chemical concepts and to familiarize students with a range of standard laboratory techniques, while the tutorials focus on teaching a particular analytical or presentation skill in each session.
-Chem 120 is open to all students.
+CHEM-120 is open to all students.

-For students with excellent high school preparation and who have obtained a 5 on the AP exam or 6/7 on the IB exam and who, through their performance on the chemistry placement exam, place into Chemistry 190 will receive 1 credit upon completion of Chemistry 190 as their first course in Chemistry with a minimum grade of C–.
-If a student places into Chemistry 120 through the placement exam, no credit will be given.
+For students with excellent high school preparation and who have obtained a 5 on the AP exam or 6/7 on the IB exam and who, through their performance on the chemistry placement exam, place into CHEM-190 will receive 1 credit upon completion of CHEM-190 as their first course in Chemistry with a minimum grade of C–.
+If a student places into CHEM-120 through the placement exam, no credit will be given.

 Chemistry website